CHOOSING A TRAINER

 Dog training in Canada is not a regulated profession.
 That means that anyone can put up a sign and call themselves a dog trainer.

-Our ‘Find a Trainer’ link is a great place to start your search, although CAPPDT does not specifically endorse any of these trainers.
-However, the member-trainers on our list have all committed to abide by our Code of Ethics and Bylaws– a Code that includes important protections for clients and their dogs.
+Our ‘Find a Trainer’ link is a great place to start your search, although CAPDT does not specifically endorse any of these trainers.
+However, the member-trainers on our list have all committed to abide by our comprehensive Code of Ethics and Bylaws – a Code that includes a commitment to humane training and protections for you as the client.

 When you’re searching among the trainers on the market, it’s important you choose based on a combination of significant training experience and modern science-based principles.